starshinata/PS4-Keyboard-and-Mouse-Adapter/documentation/frequently-asked-questions.md

 If you are using an application to improve you aim or response time, that could be considered cheating.
 The developers of this application consider this a accessibility aid for people who have issues using a controller (I personally have RSI and cannot play with a controller for long periods of time, but can use a mouse and keyboard all day).

 ### How do I uninstall PS4 KMA?
-goto `%AppData%\..\Local\PS4KeyboardAndMouseAdapter` in windows explorer and delete everything there
+Goto `%AppData%\..\Local\PS4KeyboardAndMouseAdapter` in windows explorer and delete everything there